thelissbliss/project3-thelissbliss/README.md

-# Project 3 - Student Valet Parking
+# Valet Service
-### CSUF CPSC 131, Spring 2019

-MUST EDIT WITH YOUR OWN NAME AND EMAIL IN THE SAME FORMAT
+Valet system for check in and check out.
+Language: C++

+Credit:
-Alyssa Bright alyssabright@csu.fullerton.edu
+- Alyssa Bright
+- Project for coursework at CSUF